-And sometimes I do olive oil treatments on my hair, and that comes from the grocery store as well :-Pposted almost 4 years ago
+And sometimes I do olive oil treatments on my hair, and that comes from the grocery store as well :-Pposted over 4 years ago

 I only buy stuff from the grocery store or drugstore.
 I usually use VO5 shampoo and conditioner, which is 99 cents at my drugstore.
 Sometimes I’ll use a special treatment on my hair, but that either comes from the drugstore as well, or else I mix up a mask using ingredients from the grocery store.

 So yeah, no salon products for me.
-I haven’t even had a professional haircut in over 3 years!posted almost 4 years ago
+I haven’t even had a professional haircut in over 3 years!posted over 4 years ago

 “I haven’t even had a professional haircut in over 3 years!”